-On Sept.
-26, we celebrate National Public Lands Day.
-What exactly does that mean?
-It’s a chance to relish in one of America’s greatest assets: our abundance of wild places.
-We’ve put together a list of ways you can engage with and help protect public lands—on the official holiday and everyday.
+Our public lands are something to celebrate everyday.
+Why?
+They are one of America’s greatest assets: our abundance of wild places.
+We’ve put together a list of ways you can engage with and help protect public lands—365 days a year.

 ❱ Help us pull barbed wire fencing on BLM lands at Sutey Ranch as part of our restoration project series.
 Left over from when the property was used for ranching, these fences prevent wildlife from moving freely and we’ll help to restore this critical piece of wildlife habitat.
 Register here.